shushcat/taskgv/README.md

 # taskgv
 Generates a pretty, directed graph of [Taskwarrior](http://taskwarrior.org) projects, tags, and tasks. _Has, thus far, only been tested on OS X._

+**edit:** This fork has been tested on Ubuntu 12.04.
+It writes to a tmp png file and opens it with `xdg-open` (open in user's preferred application).

 Things end up looking kinda like this:

 ![](exgraph.png)